michaelbecker/freertos-addons/README.md

 ## Releases

+### Version 1.3.1
++ Bug fixes to 1.3.0, related to defining vTaskDelete to 0, as well as needing to make the Timer class's dtor virtual.
+Many thanks to Ewout Boks from the HAN technical college, Arnhem, the Netherlands for finding these.

 ### Version 1.3.0
 + https://github.com/michaelbecker/freertos-addons/releases/tag/v1.3.0
 + Added preprocessor variable "CPP_FREERTOS_NO_CPP_STRINGS".
 If you do not want to use C++ strings, simply define this in your makefile or project.
 Note that if you define this, you must also define "CPP_FREERTOS_NO_EXCEPTIONS".
 Some classes throw exceptions if they cannot be constructed, and the exceptions they throw depend of C++ strings.